• Skip to primary navigation

 (More detailed instructions are in the recipe card below.)

-• If you’re gluten-free, or baking for someone who is, I’ve made this with both regular and Cup4Cup Gluten-Free AP flour, and both work very well.
+• Gluten-free version.
+If you’re gluten-free, or baking for someone who is, I’ve also tested this recipe with Cup4Cup Gluten-Free Multi-Purpose flour, and it works well.

 • Want to mix things up?
-Use any other favorite fruits you have.
-Try it with strawberries, blueberries or plums.
-Or any combination thereof!
+Use other favorite fruits like nectarines, apricots, strawberries, figs, blueberries or plums.
+Or any combination thereof.

 Serving Suggestions